fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## pricing

-> Optional, but the community really appreciates knowing.
+> `optional` The community really appreciates knowing.

 -   [ ] **Free** - The product is free to use.
 -   [ ] **Paid** - The product requires payment and there's no free option.